yehudasa/rgw-object-broker/README.md

 4. Install the RGW service broker

-Update charts/values.yaml.template with the RGW endpoint, and the admin user's credentials (and any other settings if needed).
+Update charts/values.yaml.template with the RGW endpoint, the RGW ZoneGroup, and the admin user's credentials (and any other settings if needed).

     $ make broker